 Students and classes from pre-school through community college are especially welcome visitors.
 We encourage them to view history not as a catalog of facts to be memorized, but as an intriguing puzzle and possible guide to our future.
 We currently provide structured, multi-part programs for 4th and 5th graders.

 Class visits from other grades are welcome by arrangement; we are happy to help teachers who would like to develop grade-appropriate lessons using our resources.
-Structured programs for other grades will be phased in following our move to a new larger facility.

 Our school programs create opportunities for students to reinforce classroom learning with external resources.
 We combine elements from our exhibits, images, and archives, and visitors to local historical and cultural sites to help students to discover the issues and relevance of local history.
 Our programs are geared to state content standards.